To know God more — and love him better

 Our Worship Band plays the good old country gospel songs and is made up of a banjo, fiddles, various guitars, organ and piano.
 Our music style is hymn book singing of the old favorites.
 We are blessed with many talented people who provide our special music each week.
-Our Music Minister is an original founder of country and gospel music in Branson.
-Through his experience and contacts he puts together an outstanding music program for all of our worship services.

 What We Believe